Skip to content

 • The Preview tab shows formatted JSON

-Chrome DevTools showing Tallyfy API request payload
+Chrome DevTools Network panel showing a Tallyfy API request payload

 HeaderValuePurpose